How to Know If WiFi Is Secure

 Quick Checklist: How to Know If Your WiFi Is Secure

-Your WiFi is secure when:
+Your WiFi is safe when:

-• You use WPA2 or WPA3
+• You either use WPA2 or WPA3.

-• SSID doesn't reveal personal info
+• SSID doesn't reveal your personal info.

-• Guest network is enabled
+• Guest network is enabled.

-Why WiFi Security Matters More Today
+Why WiFi Security Matters More Today?

 A strong, secure WiFi connection protects: